1947 Postcard of Church of the Transfiguration ("Little Church Around the Corner") - New York City

 Boston, Mass. – Opus 364 (1895)

 The following specification was recorded by F.R.
-Webber in one of his "Organ Scrapbooks," now in the collection of The Organ Historical Society Archives in Princeton, N.J.
+Webber (1887-1963), whose "Organ Scrapbooks" are in the possession of The Organ Historical Society Archives in Princeton, N.J.

 Great Organ (Manual II) – 61 notes